Sheep Ultrasound Pregnancy Diagnosis

 Since 2002 the Department of Agriculture has been able to offer a Ewe Ultrasound Pregnancy Diagnosis (scanning) to farmers.

 Worldwide, scanning is used as an important management tool.
 It allows producers to relatively accurately predict lambing percentage.
-These results are thepregnancy_scanning-300.jpgn used to alter or fine-tune management practises relating to nutrition, health and pasture use.
+These results are then used to alter or fine-tune management practises relating to nutrition, health and pasture use.
 This practise has therefore fitted neatly into the Farm Improvement Programme.

 The scanning information can also be utilised as a financial forecasting tool: i.e. cash flow budgets, enabling better estimates of income and expenses.